 Mary Todd Lincoln, who is committed to an insane asylum by her last living relative, tries to prove her sanity with the help of a medium and her dead son.
+Based on true events.

 2022 Maryland Film Festival

 2022 Harlem International Film Festival

 2022 Nevada's Women Film Festival

 2022 GRRL Haus // Lakeside Film Festival - Germany

 2022 The Women's Film Festival